create3000/x_ite/docs/_posts/reference/prototype-services.md

 #### **name**: string

 A string of the declared name of this prototype.
-This property is read only.
+This property is read-only.

 <x3d-script-area name="X3D ECMAScript Example: X3DProtoDeclaration name">
 <pre>